-Below is a list of FAQs covering Georgia Workers’ Compensation laws.
-The list contains the most common questions/answers for Georgia work comp claims.
+Below are the Top 5 Georgia Workers’ Compensation questions.
+The list contains the most common questions/answers for Georgia workers’ compensation injury claims.

 #1 What is the Georgia Workers’ Compensation Law?

 Injured workers have rights and responsibilities pursuant to O.C.G.A 34-9-81.8.
 You may receive medical, rehabilitation income benefits.
 The goal of these benefits is to help you get better and return to work.
 This is a general overview of your rights under the Act.
 In a separate page, I describe PPD ratings and what they mean.

 If your employer posted a Panel of Physicians (a list of at least six doctors) you must choose a doctor from that list.
 You may change to another doctor without permission from your employer from the Panel.
 If you are suffering from a medical emergency, you’re eligible for temporary medical care from any doctor until the emergency is over.

 “Compensable” claims entitle you to reasonable and necessary treatment to cure or relieve the effects of the work injury.
 This is a frequent area of litigation.
 However, reasonable and necessary is subject to interpretation and debate.
 Sometimes you can’t work because of your injury.
 You need the Authorized Treating Physician to provide you with a work excuse.
 The excuse must state “totally disabled.”
 If you are off work as a result of your work injury you may be entitled to weekly monetary benefits called weekly income benefits.

 #4 What is the Difference Between TTD or TPD?